Admit it. How many times did you leave a website because of a screaming pop-up, offering something for free?

 What exactly are lead magnets?
 The most common definition circling around says that lead magnet is „an irresistible and ethical bribe offering a specific chunk of value to a prospect in exchange for their contact information“.

 That definition may seem kinda informal but it actually hits all the important points.
-Your lead magnet should be something that is very hard to say no to (after all, you’re giving it away for free), that solves a specific problem your target audience may have and brings enough value for a potential prospect to exchange his contact information for it.
+Your lead magnet should be something that is very hard to say no to, solves a specific problem your target audience may have, and brings enough value for a potential prospect to exchange his contact information for it.